raghav18482/cpp-project/README.md

 > above command will make your folder latest like on the github

 then do your work and again push it on github like above mentioned

+# the project structure and detail
+-> data folder contains the storing of all the records -> design.cpp contains the designs we will display
+-> storing.cpp will do all the storing related operations -> main.cpp is the main driver file
+-> in data folder the records are stored in the form of id_firstnameSecondName